adamoshen/cbspeeches/docs/02-clean-g7.md

 ### Remove own institution and country names

 It is of greater interest when a central bank mentions another central bank or another country.
-Therefore, all self-mentions of the bank, country, and inhabitants are removed.
-For example, for Canada, we would remove words such as Bank of Canada, Canada, Canada's, and Canadian.
-The patterns corresponding to each bank are store in `inst/data-misc/bank_country_regex_patterns.xlsx`.
+Therefore, all self-mentions of the bank, country, and inhabitants were removed.
+For example, for Canada, words to remove would include: `Bank of Canada`, `Canada`, `Canada's`, and `Canadian`.
+The removal patterns corresponding to each bank are stored in `inst/data-misc/bank_country_regex_patterns.xlsx`.

 ```r